 Today was a day of exploration.
-After a quick breakfast we made our way to shore and boarded a taxi (not before we stopped at a bakery and bought 13 baguettes) headed for Mt Pele.
+After a quick breakfast, we made our way to shore and boarded a taxi (not before we stopped at a bakery and bought 13 baguettes) headed for Mt Pele.
 Mt Pele is a volcano that overshadows the town of St. Pierre.
 The last time it erupted was May 8, 1902.
 The eruption completely decimated St. Pierre and left only one survivor.
-Now the volcano serves as magnificent scenery and provides exciting hiking opportunities.
-Once we had been dropped off we began our trek to the summit.
-The first part of the hike is commonly referred to the Spirit Breaker’ because of its high level of difficulty.
-However it did not break any of the Ocean Star crew.
-As we hiked up we couldn’t help but feel as though we were exploring some lost world.
-The lush vegetation looked prehistoric as cool dense clouds cascaded along the entire surface of the volcano.
-At the summit we enjoyed our baguettes and the momentary views in between cloud breaks.
-The rest of the hike down consisted of our captain pretending to be King Kong, tarantulas running across our feet and lots of slipping.
-Afterwards we returned to Ocean Star and enjoyed some diving and back flips off the cap rail.
-Kirsty cooked us up a delicious dinner of Creole lentils and we enjoyed finishing off the day watching a documentary called Air Jaws.
+Now, the volcano serves as magnificent scenery and provides exciting hiking opportunities.
+Once we had been dropped off, we began our trek to the summit.
+The first part of the hike is commonly referred to as the Spirit Breaker’ because of its high level of difficulty.
+However, it did not break any of the Ocean Star crew.
+As we hiked up, we couldn’t help but feel as though we were exploring some lost world.
+The lush vegetation looked prehistoric as cool, dense clouds cascaded along the entire surface of the volcano.
+At the summit, we enjoyed our baguettes and the momentary views in between cloud breaks.
+The rest of the hike down consisted of our captain pretending to be King Kong, tarantulas running across our feet, and lots of slipping.
+Afterward, we returned to Ocean Star and enjoyed some diving and backflips off the cap rail.
+Kirsty cooked us up a delicious dinner of Creole lentils, and we enjoyed finishing off the day by watching a documentary called Air Jaws.